 Peanut butter overnight oats in a jar with peanut butter on top.

-One of my favorite things about these oats is that they are great for meal prep.
+One of my favorite things about these peanut butter oats are that they are great for meal prep.
 Overnight nights will stay fresh in the refrigerator for up to 1 week, which makes them the perfect meal prep breakfast!

 Simply double or triple the recipe depending on how many days you’d like to enjoy them for breakfast.
 Then pour equal amounts of the base mixture into pyrex containers or mason jars and store in fridge.